taxigy/react-relay-map-example/README.md

 ## TODO

-- [ ] Add the map
+- [x] Add the map
-- [ ] Place markers to the map
+- [ ] Place markers to the map where current location of a freight is
-- [ ] Paint routes to current location of every shipment
+- [x] Draw lines to represent routes
+- [ ] Check if latest point of route is equal to or close to destination (how close?)
+- [ ] Legend with all the customers and shipments, highlight route on hover, a pinch of interactivity.